Dane Lloyd

 Dane Lloyd MP (born February 16, 1991) is a Canadian politician who was elected to the House of Commons of Canada in a by-election on October 23, 2017, following the resignation of Rona Ambrose.
-Lloyd represents the constituency of Sturgeon River—Parkland as a member of the Conservative Party of Canada.
+Lloyd represents the constituency of Parkland as a member of the Conservative Party of Canada.
 Lloyd continues to serve as a Canadian Army reservist in the Governor General's Foot Guards located in Ottawa.
-As of 2017 he held a commission as an infantry officer with the rank of lieutenant.
+As of 2024 he held a commission as an infantry officer with the rank of captain.

 Early life

-Lloyd was born in St. Albert, Alberta, and raised in Spruce Grove, Alberta.
+Lloyd was born in St. Albert, Alberta, and raised outside Spruce Grove, Alberta, where his family farms.
 He attended and graduated from Edmonton Christian High School in 2009.
-In 2014, he graduated from Trinity Western University with a Bachelor of Arts in history and political science.
+In 2014, he graduated from Trinity Western University with a Bachelor of Arts degree in history and political science.
 While completing his undergraduate studies, Lloyd was elected vice president of Academic Affairs for the Trinity Western University Student Association.
 He attended the Laurentian Leadership Centre in Ottawa, and served as President of the Trinity Western Model United Nations Society.

 Career

-Lloyd served as a special assistant to then Minister of International Trade (the Honourable Ed Fast) and then as an aide to Jason Kenney when he was a federal cabinet minister and later as parliamentary advisor to St. Albert—Edmonton MP Michael Cooper.

-In Canada's 43rd Parliament
+Lloyd began his political career as an intern serving in the office of MP Brent Rathgeber in 2009.
+The following year he served in the office of Tony Clement then Minister of Industry.
+His final internship in the fall of 2011 through the Laurentian Leadership Centre was in the office of Jason Kenney when he served as Minister of Citizenship and Immigration.
+In 2013 before completing his degree Lloyd moved from Alberta to Ottawa and served as a special assistant to then Minister of International Trade (Ed Fast).
+After the 2015 election Lloyd accepted a position as parliamentary advisor to St. Albert—Edmonton MP Michael Cooper.
+In early 2016, Lloyd accepted a commission as an infantry officer in the Governor General's Foot Guards.